-Three general-purpose 16-bit timers as well as a watchdog timer are available.
+Three general-purpose 16-bit timers as well as a watchdog timer, and a permanent timer are available.

 All these IOs are configurable as detailed in Table 2: Derivative devices configuration possibilities.

-- The detailed features of this TOE are described in the Data Sheet and in the Cortex SC300 Technical Reference Manual, referenced in Table 14. - 35 Figure 1 provides an overview of the ST33J2M0 A02 platform.
+- The detailed features of this TOE are described in the Data Sheet, SE subsystem OS developer's guide and in the Cortex SC300 Technical Reference Manual, referenced in Table 14. - 37 Figure 2 provides an overview of the ST54J A01.